Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:57:17

-But yeah, yeah, that that would be the biggest challenge I think.
-Yeah, I just started reading the foundation, the book about the Ford Foundation.
-I haven't got that far.
-It's so fascinating.
-But you know, that raises an interesting question.
-There is the problem of value drift in charities, but it's a very particular kind of value drift, right?
-So there's famously conquest second law, that any institution that is not constitutionally and explicitly a right wing becomes left wing over time.
+That raises an interesting question.
+There is the problem of value drift in charities, but it's a very particular kind of value drift.
+There's famously Conquest’s second law, that any institution that is not constitutionally and explicitly right-wing becomes left-wing over time.
 And this seems especially true of NGOs and charitable organizations.
 What's the explanation?
-Why is conquest second law seems true in this arena?
+Why does Conquest's Second law seem true in this arena?

 Nadia Asparouhova 0:57:52

-I have to ask Curtis that.
-I mean, I don't I don't know that I have.
-I think we can observe that that is maybe what is happening.
-I don't think I have an amazing answer to that.
-I think.
-I mean, my best guess if I had to come to an answer is I think that the values of.
-Like democracy and peace and freedom and whatever, like there's a set of sort of like pacifying social values that are very hard to disagree with.
-And so there's always this sort of like natural drift towards that.
-I do find that like I think the most thoughtful people I know are often like there is a strong like intellectual conservative movement.
-But I think people that love nuance where, you know, where the there is no like there is no mindless playbook that you can use to just sort of like the answer is not always like direct democracy or peace or whatever.
-If that's not your like guiding star and you are actually interested in like a fair bit of nuance, like you're not going to really run institutions.
-And I say that as someone who is like I am much more on the nuance side.
-But like I like I think the trade off of that is like it just doesn't necessarily have mainstream appeal always because you don't have these really simplified messages.
-So, yeah, if you think about sort of like institutions are need to have like simplified messages that they pass on to people and those simplified messages work much better when they're things that make people feel good about themselves.
-And you're always going to have that kind of more or less word drift.
-Yeah.
+There is a strong intellectual conservative movement but I think people that love nuance, where there is no there is no mindless playbook that you can use, the answer is not always direct democracy or peace or whatever.
+If that's not your guiding star and you are actually interested in a fair bit of nuance, you're not going to really run institutions and I say that as someone who is much more on the nuance side.
+But I think the trade off of that is it just doesn't necessarily have mainstream appeal always because you don't have these really simplified messages.
+If you think that Institutions need to have simplified messages that they pass on to people and those simplified messages work much better when they're things that make people feel good about themselves, you're always going to have that kind of word drift more or less.

 Dwarkesh Patel 0:59:39

-Yeah.
-Yeah.
-It raises a question of how you would set up.
-I mean, it's like the two monarchs problem of like, you know, like you need somebody who's like a good a good director, but then you also need him to be able to appoint somebody who's a good director.
-Yeah.
-Yeah.
-Yeah.
-It's really interesting.
-Let's talk about like, I guess, what you and I do or no before that, actually.
-All right.
-I'm just gonna make a note from my editor right here.
-But it's the next question is, do you think this new funding for science and thinkers, is that going to lead to a resurgence of the gentleman's collar category?
+Next question is, do you think this new funding for science and thinkers is going to lead to a resurgence of the gentleman's collar category?
 Or has the nature of science just become too different and science has just gotten much more specialized now that that's no longer possible?

 Nadia Asparouhova 1:00:29